Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Results

 To establish a representative number of vacancies in the substrate, we first fix a ``target'' vacancy rate (e.g., 2 \%) and generate a large number of samples by removing lattice sites with that probability.
 In each configuration, we subsequently remove dangling bonds, which slightly increases the total number of vacancies.
 We then count the final number of vacancies in each configuration after this cleaning process, to obtain the most probable number of vacancies for a given target rate.
 We then filter the ensemble of configurations and retain only those with exactly that number of vacancies.
 This procedure allows us to average physical quantities over a statistically meaningful set of samples with the \textit{same} final vacancy count, ensuring consistency across the ensemble.

-In Figs.~\ref{fig:vacancies}(a) and (b) we show the antibonding occupation kernel $[\bm{\mathcal{K}}^\rho_\tf{L}]_{\tf{a},\tf{a}}$ related to the left contact,\footnote{Although not shown, the averaged bonding occupation kernel $[\bm{\mathcal{K}}^\rho_\tf{L}]_{\tf{b},\tf{b}}$ develops a similar behavior as compared with the antibonding kernel.} within a reduced energy window around the antibonding level, and averaged over 1000 independent disorder configurations.
+In Figs.~\ref{fig:vacancies}(a)-(d) we show the bonding and antibonding occupation kernels $[\bm{\mathcal{K}}^\rho_\tf{L}]_{m,m}$ related to the left contact, within a reduced energy window around the molecular level, and averaged over 1000 independent disorder configurations.
 The computation of the average occupancies is motivated by the physical scenario in which a large number of molecules are deposited around one of the edges of the substrate, far from the contacts, in such a way that interactions between them can be neglected (i.e., low molecular concentration).
 Consequently, each vacancy configuration describes the substrate environment around a single molecule.
-In the case of graphene (panel a), we observe a significant reduction in the intensity of the occupation kernel, even for low vacancy concentrations such as 0.54 \%.
-This reduction is accompanied by a broadening of the peak, mainly due to a random shift of the antibonding energy level around its original value for the pristine sample.
+In the case of graphene (panels a and c), we observe a significant reduction in the intensity of the occupation kernels, even for low vacancy concentrations such as 0.54 \%.
+This reduction is accompanied by a broadening of the peak, mainly due to a random shift of the molecular level around its original value for the pristine sample.
 These effects can be attributed to a high sensibility of the substrate wavefunction to the particular distribution of the vacancies.
 Even at a fixed concentration of vacancies, the energy position, height and width of the kernel peak strongly fluctuates between different samples, yielding high standard deviation values related with their averages.
-In contrast, the Kane-Mele model in Fig.~\ref{fig:vacancies}(b) shows a more robust behavior: although there is a decrease in the intensity with increasing vacancy concentration, this reduction is much less pronounced compared to graphene samples.
+In contrast, the Kane-Mele model in Figs.~\ref{fig:vacancies}(b) and (d) shows a more robust behavior: although there is a decrease in the intensity with increasing vacancy concentration, this reduction is much less pronounced compared to graphene samples.
 Moreover, the position and width of the average peaks remain nearly unchanged, indicating the robustness of the topological edge states to disorder.